 A. Metrics and targets used to assess relevant climate-related risks & opportunities

-B. Scope 1 and Scope 2 GHG emissions
+B. Scope 1, Scope 2 and Scope 3 GHG emissions

 C. Targets used by the company to manage climate-related risks & opportunities